Allett Cartridges- 6 vs 10 Bladed Cutting Cylinders For The Homeowner

 The Perfect Cylinder For You.

 When it comes to picking the perfect cutting cylinder for your lawn there are a few points that you may need to consider before determining whether a 6 or 10 bladed cylinder is best for your lawn.
 These can include things like how much grass you’re going to be cutting and how frequently you plan to cut your lawn.
-If you, like many other people, are still more familiar with rotary lawnmowers over cylinder mowers there’s a very simple way to explain it.
-So to put it simply, compared to how one might explain how a rotary mower would cut your lawn like a machete, a cylinder mower cuts your lawn like that of a pair of scissors.
+To put it simply, compared to how one might explain how a rotary mower would cut your lawn like a machete, a cylinder mower cuts your lawn like that of a pair of scissors.
 Take a look at the differences between cylinder and rotary mowers in our video here

 Differences Between 6 vs 10 Bladed Cutting Cylinders?